MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic-preview.md

 ## BypassBusinessLogicExecutionStepIds

 Use the `BypassBusinessLogicExecutionStepIds` [optional parameter](optional-parameters.md) to bypass specified registered plug-in steps instead of all synchronous and asynchronous custom logic.
 Pass the GUID values of the registered plug-in step registrations with this parameter.
-If the stepId passed does not run in the given request, it will be ignored.
+If the step ID passed doesn't run in the given request, it's ignored.

 ### How do I use the BypassBusinessLogicExecutionStepIds option?